szabopatriklaszlo/Grafikus-hibanaplo/README.md

 # Grafikus-hibanaplo
-Copyright protected!
-2020 - All rights reserved!
-You cannot do anything without my permission!
-Only the test is allowed on your OWN private computer!
-You cannot modify the code!
+Copyright 2020 - All rights reserved!
+If you would like to do something with this project, you have to ask my permission!